-which completes the proof of the theorem. \end{proof} \begin{remark} { The lower bound \eqref{5.lob} was known before for the case of periodic boundary conditions, see \cite{Liu}.
+This, in turn, gives $G_{-1}\sim N\sim \nu^{-1}$ and finishes the proof of the corollary. \end{proof} \begin{remark} The lower bound \eqref{5.lob} was known before for the case of periodic boundary conditions, see \cite{Liu}.
 It also holds for the sphere $\mathbb S^2$ as the numerical analysis of the corresponding spectral problem suggests, see \cite{I-Kolm2004}.
-Thus, together with \eqref{5.good} (which holds in both cases), } this gives almost sharp upper and lower bounds for the attractor's dimension.
+Thus, together with \eqref{5.good} (which holds in both cases), this estimate gives almost sharp upper and lower bounds for the attractor's dimension in terms of the Grashov number $G$.
 Recall that the upper bounds utilize good estimates for the vorticity equation and the lower bounds use the Kolmogorov flows, non of which works for the case of bounded domains and Dirichlet boundary conditions.
-By this reason, we have essentially worse upper bounds \eqref{5.bad} and no lower bounds at all were known before.
-As we see from Theorem \ref{Th5.main1}, our result gives the lower bounds for Dirichlet boundary conditions of the same type as for the periodic ones.
-This rises up an important problem, namely, which of two estimates \eqref{5.bad} or \eqref{5.lob} is actually sharp?
-We return to this open problem somewhere else.
+By this reason, upper bounds \eqref{5.bad} in terms of $G$ are essentially worse (since we are unable to utilize the vorticity equation as well as $L^2$-regularity of $f$).
+Also, no lower bounds at all were known before.